3 probes in 1. (3rd generation)

-☙ All-in-one probe: no need to carry 3+ separate probes.
-Butterfly's microchip technology permits one probe to do the scanning of all three most common probes. (i.e. linear, curvilinear, phased)
+☙ All-in-one probe: Butterfly's microchip technology permits one probe to do the scanning of all three most common probes. (i.e. linear, curvilinear, phased)

-☙ Corded.
-Not sure if this is an asset or liability!
-(Bluetooth connections can be fickle and often delay startup, but cords can get caught and wound up or break.)
+☙ Cord-Dependent.
+(Can be an asset or liability!)
+Bluetooth connections can be fickle and often delay startup), but cords can get caught and wound up or break.

 * The Rural Ultrasound Fellowship presently carries an medical education subscription which saves our fellows the annual subscription fee required to access all advanced features.